 How does probate work?

-Assets held in joint ownership with others, like a home, do not go through probate.
+Assets in which you are joint owners with others, like a home, do not go through probate.
 Neither do assets with a pre-established beneficiary, such as a life insurance policy.

 What happens during probate?